 All three measurable objectives were exceeded by the CUSP team.
 Eight large scale studies in urban schools were conducted with over 4000 teachers and 50,000 students.

-2) Secure competitive external funding to support both research and outreach
+2) Secure competitive external funding to support both research and outreach through strategic outreach initiatives

 12 proposals submitted, 10 funded, over 30 million dollars in grants awarded.